 Industrial Design Portfolio

 I am an Industrial Designer with a Bachelor’s in Fine Arts from Rochester Institute of Technology.
-These are four projects I’ve chosen that exemplify the work I’m proud of, and want to continue doing.
+These are four projects I’ve chosen that exemplify the work I want to continue doing.

 New Media Team Project